AkonaSilwana/my_portfolio/README.md

-I'm a Front-End Engineer who specializes in React and Nodejs, as well as being a passionate about all things science and programming.
+I'm a Front-End Engineer who specializes in React.
+I am passionate about all things programming and tech.

 🌍  I'm based in South Africa
 🖥️  See my portfolio at https://akonasilwana.netlify.app/
 ✉️  You can contact me at asilwana30@gmail.com
-🧠  I'm learning React(Typescript)
+🧠  I'm learning React(Typescript) and NextJs
 🤝  I'm open to collaborating on any interesting open source projects